16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum ‘Haiwaiian’

+Hawaiian Pothos has ornamental chartreuse and gold-coloured bands interleaved with each other, giving its leaves a unique pattern of zebra stripes.
+The variegation looks more vivid and tense because its leaves are gigantic compared to other pothos varieties.
 This variegation and color patterns are reminiscent of those of Golden.
-What differentiates them may be the size.
-Hawaiian makes a standout houseplant by its leaves growing large feature.
+What differentiates them may be their size.
+Hawaiian makes a standout houseplant with its large, growing leaves.

 You better take some support for its development, such as a moss pole, to train its trailing.
-Additionally, apply a large hanging basket for an impressive, cascading vines feature.
+Additionally, apply a large hanging basket for an impressive cascading vine feature.
+The extensive leaves and foliage also increase the advantages pothos bring to our house by purifying indoor air.
+The plant grows quickly and can easily reach the size of its natural habitat.
+So prune it regularly to keep the desired size and shape.

 Satin Pothos